 Follow prevention advice.
 Follow the steps here for preventing the spread of COVID-19, including handwashing and avoiding contact with sick people.

 Call your provider with concerns.
-If you have recently traveled and have symptoms, call your provider or send a message through MyChart.
+If you have symptoms, call your provider or send a message through MyChart.
 Do not go to the doctor's office or emergency room until your provider instructs it.

 Follow instructions closely.
 If you are diagnosed, follow the instructions of the healthcare staff closely in order to improve your own recovery and reduce the risk of spreading the virus to others.